A simple question.

 CGM data from systems that report glucose levels below venous glucose are not directly comparable with data from systems that read close to capillary glucose.

-So, these types of claims of superiority may hold true for CGM systems that report glucose values below venous levels.
+So, these types of claims of superiority may hold true for CGM systems don’t hold for what matters the most, your future risk of diabetes complications.

 Are these AID systems driven by CGM sensor glucose levels reading below venous glucose inferior?